AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

    a 16:9 PAL SD project

-As described above, the project extent is the section of the image plane that is coverred by an image that is the desired output of the project, so for a PAL SD project you get an extent of 0,0 to 768,576.
+As described above, the project extent is the section of the image plane that is covered by an image that is the desired output of the project, so for a PAL SD project you get an extent of 0,0 to 768,576.
 As the project is always rooted at the origin, so the extent is actually a size.